Updated 2026-03-31 with the latest race data.

 - Focus on technique before speed

 Don't worry about speed yet.
-Learn proper form on all stations—especially sled push/pull technique with the heavy weights (152kg/103kg for men, 102kg/78kg for women).
+Learn proper form on all stations — especially sled push/pull technique with the heavy weights (152kg/103kg for men, 102kg/78kg for women).
+New to the sport?
+Our beginner's guide covers everything you need to know before your first race.

 Intermediate (1:25-1:40 / 1:37-1:54)